VAG Class G1

 The VAG Class G1 is an electric multiple unit (EMU) train type operated by the Verkehrs-Aktiengesellschaft Nürnberg on the Nuremberg U-Bahn system.
-They are replacing the VAG Class DT1 and VAG Class DT2 currently in service on Nuremberg U-Bahn line U1.
+They have replaced the VAG Class DT1 and VAG Class DT2 previously in service on Nuremberg U-Bahn line U1.
 On 20 August 2020, the first of three G1 trains entered into the revenue service.

 Formation

 The G1 trains consist of four permanently-coupled cars, which are connected by gangways, allowing passengers to walk through the whole train.
 Unlike previous classes of Nuremberg U-Bahn rolling stock, the G1 is a single four-car train whereas the previous classes were all composed of two cars (DT stands for Doppeltriebwagen in German, roughly equivalent to married pair).

 Interior

 The interior features LED lighting, CCTV security cameras, multi-purpose areas for strollers and wheelchairs, and air conditioning.
 Free Wi-Fi will be provided in the trains.
 While planned to only be used on the non-automated U1, the trains are capable of automated operation and the operator cabin is removable should they be used on automated lines in the future or U1 be automated.